 Another reason I love some of these blogs is the personalities behind them.

-If you’re interested in adventure then check out my recommendations for 10 of the best off the beaten path destinations.
-The link opens in a new tab so you can still read this post without interference.
+If you’re interested in adventure then check out my recommendations for 10 of the best off the beaten track destinations.

 1 – Alastair Humphreys